 There are two competitions that students can enter; the individual written competition and the team competition.

 The Individual Competition

 All registered student participants are expected to take the written competition in the morning.
 Questions will come from basic algebra, geometry, number properties, counting, and logic.
 The test consists of 26 multiple choice questions.
 The top individual scorers for both middle school participants and high school participants will receive awards in the form of medals and other various prizes.
 (Students must attend the full day to be eligible for the prizes.)

 Middle School Sample questions

-Several concurrent workshops are scheduled in during the day and are open to all attendees.
-Some of the previous topics included Breaking the Code, Chemistry and Art, CIS Blood Splatter, A Potential Bloody Mess: Blood Type and Transfusion, MMmm...exponentials, Math Magic, Origami-Orgames, Candy Corn Catamarans and Remodeling DNA.
+Several concurrent workshops are scheduled during the day and are open to all attendees.
+Previous topics include Breaking the Code, Chemistry and Art, CIS Blood Splatter, A Potential Bloody Mess: Blood Type and Transfusion, MMmm...exponentials, Math Magic, Origami-Orgames, Candy Corn Catamarans and Remodeling DNA.

 1301 Columbia College Drive, Columbia, SC 29203